snowplow-archive/snowplow.github.com/_posts/2016-02-28-snowplow-r77-great-auk-released-with-emr-4.x-series-support.md

 category: Releases
 ---

 Snowplow release 77 Great Auk is now available!
-This release focuses on the command-line applications used to orchestrate Snowplow.
+This release focuses on the command-line applications used to orchestrate Snowplow, bringing Snowplow up-to-date with the new 4.x series of Elastic MapReduce releases.

 1. [Elastic MapReduce AMI 4.x series compatibility](/blog/2016/02/28/snowplow-r77-great-auk-released-with-emr-4.x-series-support#ami)
 2. [Moving towards running Storage Loader on Hadoop](/blog/2016/02/28/snowplow-r77-great-auk-released-with-emr-4.x-series-support#ec2)